Relations Between Lung Volume, OSA, And CPAP Therapy

-Currently however, there are few if any studies that look specifically at lung volumes in each of the various groups.
+Currently, however, there are few if any studies that look specifically at lung volumes in each of the various groups.
 This includes looking at non-obese patients with and without OSA exclusively or studies that look at obese patients with and without OSA exclusively.

 Still, other studies that looked at the effects of manipulating lung volume via various means also looked at the effects of CPAP therapy via a CPAP machine.
 Although the studies showed that increasing lung volume decreased the need for a CPAP machine, the various methods used to manipulate lung volume are impractical in normal sleep settings.

-According to the study in question, researchers hypothesized that CPAP and proper use of a sleep apnea machine acts as a pneumatic “splint,” that prevents upper airway collapse while also increasing lung volume.
+According to the study in question, researchers hypothesized that CPAP and proper use of a sleep apnea machine act as a pneumatic “splint,” that prevents upper airway collapse while also increasing lung volume.
 However, researchers concluded that more studies must be done regarding the efficacy of the effect on increased lung volume while using a CPAP machine.

 In fact, these findings remain controversial and in opposition to other studies.
 What all researchers seem to agree on is that lung volume plays an important role in upper airway collapsibility in OSA patients, and that role will likely have a direct impact on how CPAP therapy works in conjunction with lung volume to provide relief for millions of people.